 Here is a link to more advice on expedition boots from the official dofe website.

 SOCKS are often overlooked as unimportant items of kit.
-Sometimes people just chuck in any old socks.
+Sometimes people just wear any old socks.
 This can be a mistake!
-Decent hiking socks that are the correct size can make an enormous difference to your feet.
-Good hiking socks will protect your feet and keep you comfortable and blister free even after hours and days of trekking.
+Good quality hiking socks that are the correct size can make an enormous difference to your feet.
+Good hiking socks will protect your feet and keep you comfortable and blister free after hours and days of trekking.
 The best advice is to buy a few different walking socks from outlets like Millets or Blacks or Cotswold.
 Socks come in foot sizes and styled for different types of walking.
-Buy a few different ones that suit you best.
-You will soon find which ones work best for you.
+Buy a few different ones to find which suit you best.

 Some people like to wear TWO socks: one thick, one thin, against the foot.
 There are pros and cons to this.
 You’ll need to try on your boots to make sure they fit your sock system.
 Never wear socks that make your boots too tight… this is a fast way to get blisters.